FaithlixMark/k-DAE-C2CM-and-IMT-2020-Mastercode/README.md

 * openpyxl = 3.1.2
 * pandas = 2.2.0

-For more info please refer to the attached paper
+For more info please refer to this paper: https://drive.google.com/file/d/1AMQVQDl2xmSlYwidBWxXGFyK3ef_qXhv/view?usp=sharing

 ### Abstract
 Channel modeling plays a significant role in designing and evaluating wire